 The Housing Authority of the City of Hagerstown was created in 1949 by resolution of the Mayor and Council due to the need of low-rent housing for low-income families.
-A contract between the Authority and the United States Department of Housing and Urban Development binds the Authority to rent only to lower income families.
+A contract between the Authority and the United States Department of Housing and Urban Development allows the Authority to rent to lower income families.

-Five local citizens, appointed by the Mayor, serve without pay as Commissioners to create policy and guidance to the professional staff that is led by the Executive Director who reports directly to the board.
+Five local citizens, appointed by the Mayor, serve without pay as Commissioners to create policy and guidance to the professional staff that is led by the Executive Director.
+The Executive Director reports directly to the board.
 Each Commissioner serves a five-year term, one term expiring each year.

 The present Commissioners are: